 And that’s a darn shame.
 Because small game (even though groundhogs aren’t recognized as a game animal in some states) is fun to hunt.
 Especially when you can’t hunt more popular game like deer, ducks and turkeys.

 For those of you who are unfamiliar with groundhog hunting, allow this piece to serve as your whistle pig primer.
-It's all part of our inaugural Groundhog Week.

 Where to Find Groundhogs